Site menu:

 Here’s are my 5 tips for getting started and integrating just some of what’s available: (because believe you me, trying to keep on top of it all if you go much wider, becomes a full time job!).

 1. Create a blog.
-A blog is a great way to share what you do and what you provide with others – and it’s an opportunity to build your brand by being open and getting your ‘business’s personality’ across.
-With blogging you have to keep at it – posting articles ideally 2 or 3 times a week.
-Attach your blog to your website – and it’s a great way to constantly refresh your site.
+A blog is a great way to share what you do and what you provide with others - and it's an opportunity to build your brand by being open and getting your ‘business's personality' across.
+With blogging you have to keep at it - posting articles ideally 2 or 3 times a week.
+Attach your blog to your website - and it's a great way to constantly refresh your site.
 Positive for users and search engines.
-WordPress www.wordpress.com is a user friendly blog and highly adaptable resource and you can get started pretty quickly.
+Wordpress www.wordpress.com is a user friendly blog and highly adaptable resource and you can get started pretty quickly.

 2. Join Twitter.
 YesI agree, initially it seems strange – but once you get into it, you’ll start to connect with likeminded people – and follow only those that you are learning, sharing with.
 Again, it takes a while.
 Set up an account, share news about your business and your life (a delicate balance as you don’t want to come across as a hard sell) – and see what happens. www.twitter.com – why not also promote links to your latest blog posts via this media too.